nareshtap/secret-santa/README.md

     -   Ensures input files are not empty.
     -   Requires more than 2 participants.
     -   Checks for duplicate email addresses to prevent logical errors.
--   **Robustness**: Uses a randomized retry mechanism (up to 100 attempts) to find a valid solution even in tight constraint scenarios.

 ## Setup

 1.  **Prerequisites**: Ensure you have Python 3.x installed.